jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

 If your workload does not require a GPU, please leave `spec.runtimeClassName` and the entire `spec.nodeSelector` section commented out.
 If, instead, your workload does require the use of GPUs, change the `nvidia.com/gpu` limit and uncomment (just remove the '#' from the manifest and leave indentation as is) the `spec.runtimeClassName` field, the `nodeSelector:` line and **JUST** its subfield regarding the kind of GPU you are interested in using (whether a NVIDIA V100/A100/H100).
-Please note that your request can end up in error if you
+Please note that your request can end up in error if you:

 - are not allowed to use that given kind of GPU;
 - are requesting GPUs and leaving the `runtimeClassName` and `nodeSelector` fields commented out.